Recipe: Swirled Salted Caramel Ice Cream: Tree Nut-Free, Peanut-Free, Egg-Free, Gluten-Free [Sponsored]

 Caramel is the stuff of dreams.
 Two-ingredient no churn vanilla ice cream PLUS a caramel swirl is a dream within a dream, swirled with dreams!
 And make it so it tree nut-free, peanut-free, egg-free and gluten-free?
 HEAVEN!

-Share this dessert with friends, family, dinner guests, your physical therapist or your doorman (See my Instagram stories for more about that!) and you will be everyone’s dessert heroine!
+Share this dessert with friends, family, dinner guests, your physical therapist or your doorman (See my Instagram stories for more about who I share this ice cream with!) and you will be everyone’s dessert heroine!

 Reasons why I love this recipe:

 I love recipes that use plain, basic ingredients that are just what they are – water, salt, white sugar, cream, milk.

 I love recipes that use ingredients you probably already have on hand (again, water, salt, sugar, milk, cream – you probably have that around) or can find at any local store; these I purchased at my local Fairway.